Rahul-Pargi/IR_Project01/README.md

 `%cd /content/IR_Project01`

 ## Running Analysis Scripts:
+This section contains scripts that perform detailed analysis of the **Gaming StackExchange** dataset.
+Each script corresponds to a specific question in the assignement allowing us to explore patterns and insights.
+You can run these scripts step by step to reproduce the analyses for **all 10 assignment questions**.
+Each script generates outputs like tables, charts, and logs, helping you understand:
+1. How questions are structured and tagged.
+2. Factors that affect whether a question receives answers.
+3. Common patterns in successful and unanswered questions.
+4. The overall behavior of the community on Gaming StackExchange

 ### Question 1: WordCloud & Zipf’s Law
 `%run /content/IR_Project01/src/q1_wordcloud_zipf.py`
 ### Question 2: Most Common Tags